 There are a number of options when it comes to paying workers.
 Have you considered using direct deposit to pay your employees?
 A lot of other employers have.
-In fact, nearly 94% of employees receive their paycheck via direct deposit.
+In fact, more than 93% of employees receive their paycheck via direct deposit.

 If you’re part of the 6% of employers not using direct deposit to pay your workers, what’s holding you back?
 To determine if direct deposit is a good fit for your business, check out the benefits of direct deposit, including the pros for both employers and employees.

 Before we dive into the pros of direct deposit, let’s briefly review what is direct deposit.